4 FAQs on How to Divide Assets in a De Facto Relationship

 While this article aims to provide a comprehensive overview, it’s important to remember that each relationship is unique, with its own circumstances that can impact the division of assets.

-Given the complexity of the legal frameworks involved, seeking professional legal advice is highly advisable to ensure you’re making informed decisions in your best interest.
+Given the complexity of the legal frameworks involved, seeking professional legal advice from de facto lawyers is highly advisable to ensure you’re making informed decisions in your best interest.

 Don’t leave your financial future to chance; consult a legal expert to guide you through this challenging life event.